UniToolCall: Unifying Tool-Use Representation, Data, and Evaluation for LLM Agents: Conclusion

 \section{Conclusion}

 In this paper, we presented \method, a unified framework for tool learning in LLM agents.
 Our framework standardizes the entire pipeline from toolset construction and hybrid data synthesis to evaluation under a shared QAOA representation.
 By integrating large-scale public corpora with structurally controlled synthetic trajectories, the resulting training dataset contains 390k+ instances covering diverse interaction patterns, including single-hop, multi-hop, single-turn and multi-turn scenarios with both serial and parallel execution structures.
 In addition, we construct a unified benchmark that enables fine-grained evaluation across function-call, turn, and conversation levels.
-Experiments show that models trained with our framework achieve strong improvements in tool selection and parameter generation, highlighting the importance of explicitly modeling structural diversity in tool-use data.
-In future work, we plan to extend the framework to longer-horizon agent interactions and further evaluate it in real-world environments with live tool execution.
+Experiments show that models trained with our framework achieve strong improvements in tool selection and parameter generation, highlighting the importance of explicitly modeling structural diversity for robust function-calling prediction.
+While this work provides a standardized foundation for offline tool-use evaluation, we plan to extend the framework to dynamic agent interactions and evaluate long-horizon behaviors in real-world environments with live tool execution in future work.